-The biggest disadvantage small businesses face over large-scale businesses is the awareness about their product among regular folks.
+The biggest disadvantage small businesses face over large-scale businesses is the awareness of their product among regular folks.
 Hence, it becomes even more important to have a detailed and robust email marketing funnel for small businesses.

 An email list generally refers to the subscriber base you build through your website or blog.
 Building your email list is the first and most important stage of an email marketing funnel.

-Some of your contacts may unsubscribe or opt-out of your email campaigns if your emails lack relevance or interest in your product.
+Some of your contacts may unsubscribe or opt out of your email campaigns if your emails lack relevance or interest in your product.

 Email list enables you to keep your potential customers engaged and nurture them through their journey.
 While email marketing strategy and campaigns generally revolve around conversion, growing your email list is an important goal that calls for its own strategy and plan.